kanutocd/rack_jwt_aegis/README.md

 ## Code of Conduct

-Everyone interacting in the Rack JWT Bastion project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).
+Everyone interacting in the Rack JWT Aegis project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).